esciencecenter-digital-skills/workshop-metadata/ds-medical-imaging/syllabus.md

-- Introduction to medical imaging
+- Medical Imaging Modalities
 - Working with MRI
-- Registration and segmentation with SITK
+- Registration and Segmentation with SITK
-- Perparing images for machine learning
+- Preparing Images for Machine Learning
-- Introduction to anonymization
+- Anonymizing Medical Images
-- Generative AI in medical imaging
+- Generative AI in Medical Imaging